Disseminate knowledge and practical tips to encourage responsible shopping - CLEVER!

 The Biovision project “Sustainable Consumption” seeks to make the Swiss population, particularly the young, more aware of the impact of their own patterns of consumption on the health of humans, animals and the environment.
 It is doing this through a range of different channels of communication such as the travelling exhibition “CLEVER – playful intelligent shopping”, the online shopping game “CLEVER Online”, project days at schools and colleges and a CLEVER stand for use at events.
 Using concrete examples, actual and virtual visitors learn how their personal shopping habits can help sustainable development in the world, allowing them to make a personal contribution to the “Sustainable Development Goals” (Agenda 2030) of the United Nations.

 Day in, day out, we make decisions on what to buy.
-At first glance, those decisions may seem insignificant but if we look at the larger picture we find that they are crucial for both humans and the environment.
-The project “Sustainable Consumption” uses examples of products available in Swiss supermarkets to show how to shop sustainably.
+At first glance, such decisions may seem insignificant but if we look at the bigger picture we find that they are crucial to both humans and the environment.
+The project “Sustainable Consumption” takes specific examples of products available in Swiss supermarkets and shows how to shop sustainably.
 Consumers learn how to change their shopping habits and so make a contribution to Agenda 2030.

-The “Sustainable Consumption” project accords with the Biovision strategy until 2020 and is part of the new programme in Switzerland “Responsibility for the implementation of Agenda 2030”.
+The “Sustainable Consumption” project is in line with the Biovision strategy until 2020 and is part of the new programme in Switzerland “Responsibility for implementing Agenda 2030”.